Wake-up-Freeman/OLD-ODISEO/docs/full-node/manage-a-terra-validator/faq.md

 Although delegated funds cannot be stolen by validators, delegators are still liable if a validator misbehaves.
 When this happens, a delegator's stake will be partially slashed in proportion to their relative stake.

 ### How often will a validator be chosen to propose the next block?
-Does it go up with the quantity of Luna staked?
+Does it go up with the quantity of Odis staked?

 The validator that is selected to mine the next block is called the **proposer**, or the "leader" in the consensus for the round.
 Each proposer is selected deterministically, and the frequency of being chosen is equal to the relative total stake of the validator (Total stake = self-bonded stake + delegators stake).
-For example, if the total bonded stake across all validators is 100 Luna, and a validator's total stake is 10 Luna, then this validator will be chosen 10% of the time as the proposer.
+For example, if the total bonded stake across all validators is 100 Odis, and a validator's total stake is 10 Odis, then this validator will be chosen 10% of the time as the proposer.

 To understand more about the proposer selection process in Tendermint BFT consensus, read more [in their official docs](https://docs.tendermint.com/master/spec/consensus/proposer-selection.html).